Judicial Branch Home >

 Q: Has the Statute of Limitations expired in your case?

-A Statute of Limitations is a law that puts a time limit on how long a person has to pursue a remedy in court after an event occurred that caused them monetary damages.
-After the time limit is up, unless there are specific legal exceptions, the person who was harmed loses the right to file a claim in court.
-Different types of claims have different statutes of limitations.
+A Statute of Limitations is a law that puts a time limit on how long a person has to start a lawsuit based on a harm that happened to them.
+When the time is up, the person who was harmed loses the right to file a claim in court, unless there are specific legal exceptions that apply to the case.
+There are different statutes of limitation, and whichone applies depends on the type of claim and facts of the case.
 If you need to know if the statute of limitations has expired in your case, talk with a lawyer to get legal advice.

 Q: Where do you file a Conciliation Court claim?